jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     AssertionError: False is not None

-  when I change the statement
+  I change the statement

   .. code-block:: python

     assert False is None
     self.assertIsNotNone(False)

-  the test passes.
+  and the test passes.
 I add another note

   .. code-block:: python